hernantz/blog/content/if-you-write-ifs.md

-Title: If (you write ifs)
+Title: If you write ifs
 Date: 2013-10-24 22:56
 Category: Programming
 Tags: python, ideas
 Status: draft
-Summary: As a programmer, most of your time you will be writing ifs.
+Summary: AKA else considered harmful.

 ![Tree branches](/images/tree-branches.jpg "Tree branches")

+I'm writing this article to encourage some code structure techniques and never again have to discuss this in the future.

 As a programmer, most of your time you will be writing ifs.
 Not only becouse this is the main flow control structure, in c like languages,